 Font de Sant Just

 El Font de Sant Just was built in 1367 and is dedicated to Joan Fiveller, a wealthy merchant and member of the Concell de Cent.
-Legend has it that Fiveller discovered a spring while hunting in the mountains outside Barcelona and had the necessary infrastructure built to bring water to the city centre.
+Legend has it that Fiveller discovered a spring while hunting in the mountains outside Barcelona and built the necessary infrastructure to bring water to the city centre.

 The original gothic fountain was rebuilt in 1831 and is aesthetically quite similar to the Font del Pla de la Boqueria (see below) which was built at around the same time.